 The following article outlines a few initial considerations you may encounter regarding parents' rights to receive child support payments.

 Are You the "Custodial" Parent of a Child?

 The "custodial" parent can be designated by a court after a divorce and child custody dispute, or can be assumed naturally in single-parent households where only one parent is raising the child (while the other parent has made no effort toward seeking custody).

-Child Support in Joint Custody Situations
+Child Support Eligibility in Joint Custody Situations

-For example, if a husband and wife get a divorce and agree to share joint physical custody of their son, the husband would likely be entitled to receive child support from the mother if he was a stay-at-home father during the marriage, while she earned a six-figure salary.
-Without receiving such financial support, the father would probably not to be able to pay the day-to-day expenses required to properly provide care for the child, even on a half-time basis.
+For example, if a couple gets a divorce and agree to share joint physical custody of their son, the father would likely be entitled to receive child support from the mother if he was a stay-at-home father during the marriage, while she earned a six-figure salary.
+Without receiving such financial support, the father would probably not be able to pay the day-to-day expenses required to properly provide care for the child, even on a half-time basis.

 Being the custodial parent of a child will not in itself guarantee that you will receive child support.
 A number of other legal and practical issues must be considered.
 These include: